qhdud3100/C-project/README.md

 https://www.geeksforgeeks.org/tar-command-linux-examples/

 ## 2. java syntac highlighter
-Colors the code using Regex based on it's pattern.
+Colors the code using Regex based on it's pattern like code editor.
-It act like vscode.

 ## 3. assembly interpreter
 Reads assembly language command and excute each command.